-Recovery Key Share Holder (RKSH): An RKSH is individually responsible for securely maintaining one of seven key shares of the storage master key (SMK) used for disaster recovery purposes.
-The shares are geographically dispersed and are stored in a smartcard in tamper-evident packaging.
+Recovery Key Share Holder (RKSH): An RKSH is individually responsible for securely maintaining one of seven credentials used for disaster recovery purposes.
+The credentials are geographically dispersed in tamper-evident packaging.
 Each RKSH is entrusted to ensure physical security of the key share.